vierbergenlars/build-aspects-gradle-plugin/README.md

 It is not allowed to create multiple aspects with the same name, and aspects are applied to projects in the same order as they are defined.

 Aspect values are not limited to strings, you can use any object as aspect value.
-Your custom class must implement a stable `toString()` method, which is used to generate the sub-project name.
+If you do not configure a custom project namer, your custom class must implement a stable `toString()` method, which is used to generate the sub-project name.
 The object should also be immutable, and should not change after it has been added to an aspect.

 <details>